laravel-tr/docs/extending.md

 Bu managerlerin her birisinde, managere kolaylıkla yeni sürücü çözünürlük işlevselliği enjekte edilmesi için kullanılabilen bir `extend` metodu bulunmaktadır.
 Aşağıda, bu managerlerin her birini, onların her birine özel bir sürücü desteğinin nasıl enjekte edildiğinin örnekleriyle birlikte göreceğiz.

 > **Not:** Laravel'le gelen `CacheManager` ve `SessionManager` gibi çeşitli `Manager` sınıflarını keşfetmek için biraz zaman ayırın.
 Bu sınıfların baştan sona okunması Laravel'in örtü altında nasıl çalıştığı konusunda size daha kapsamlı bir anlayış verecektir.
 Tüm manager sınıfları `Illuminate\Support\Manager` taban sınıfını genişletir, bu taban sınıf her manager için yararlı, ortak bazı işlevsellik sağlar.

+<a name="where-to-extend"></a>
+## Where To Extend

+This documentation covers how to extend a variety of Laravel's components, but you may be wondering where to place your extension code.
+Like most other bootstrapping code, you are free to place some extensions in your `start` files.
+Cache and Auth extensions are good candidates for this approach.
+Other extensions, like `Session`, must be placed in the `register` method of a service provider since they are needed very early in the request life-cycle.

 <a name="cache"></a>
 ## Cache